run2bizdocs/documentation/en-us/docs/4biz-helium/platform-administration/questionnaires/ticket-template.md

 The ticket template of type Questionnaire, requires the previous registration of a questionnaire.

-The ticket template of type Neuro, requires the previous registration of **Neuro** form.
+The ticket template of type Builder, requires the previous registration of **Builder** form.

 Procedure
 -------------